sakaiproject/sakai/library/src/morpheus-master/compile-skin.md

 For example:

 - To generate without icons:
  `mvn clean install -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withouticons.scss`
 - To generate with another google font:
  `mvn clean install -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_typography.scss`

 By default source is morpheus-master and target is morpheus-default, but you can change these folders typing:

 `mvn clean install -Dsakai.skin.source=<morpheus-source> -Dsakai.skin.target=<morpheus-target>`

+By default the skin CSS output is compressed, but you can change this by typing:

+`mvn clean install -Dsakai.skin.outputStyle=expanded`

 We have uploaded a non-icons version compiled by:

 `mvn clean install -Dsakai.skin.target=morpheus-default-noicons -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withouticons.scss`

+We have uploaded a custom colors version compiled by:

+`mvn clean install -Dsakai.skin.target=morpheus-custom-colors -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_colors.scss`

 Feel free to repeat these commands to generate as many skins as you want.